 What are Casino Payout Rates?

 Calculating your likeliness of winning a casino game is very tricky, but that’s what casino payout rates aspire to do.
-While some players will swear up and down that they have the puzzle solved, it is likely that they don’t.
-Casino payout rates are stats that show the likelihood of winning a game.
+While some players will claim that they have the puzzle solved, it is likely that they don’t.
+Casino payout rates are statistics that show the likelihood of winning a game.
 They also show the likelihood of how much you’re going to lose if you don’t win.
 These statistics are generally expressed in percentage form.
 A casino payout rate will tell players how much the casino gives back to them.
-The rate is how much of the money a player wagers that will be returned to them.
-There are a lot of ways a casino payout rate can be calculated, and, while there are debates on which way is the “best,” all of them have pretty similar results.
-Percentage form is the most commonly used way to express a casino payout rate, however.
+The rate is how much of the money that a player wagers will be returned to them.
+There are a lot of ways in which a casino payout rate can be calculated and, while there are debates on which way is the “best,” all of them have pretty similar results.
+However, percentage form is the most commonly used way to express a casino's payout rate.

 What are Casino Payout Rates’ Percentages?